Maria Matray

 Maria Matray (born Maria Charlotte Stern; 14 July 1907 – 30 October 1993) was a German screenwriter and film actress.
-Matray became a star of late Weimar cinema.
+She became a star of late Weimar cinema.

 Biography

 Following the Nazi takeover in 1933, Matray, who was Jewish, went into exile – initially in France and Britain before moving to the United States.
 She developed a new career as a choreographer and writer.
 She later returned to Germany after the Second World War, where she died in 1993.

 Maria Matray was born in Niederschönhausen.
 She was the daughter of engineer and later director of AEG Georg Stern and his wife Lisbeth (née Schmidt), who was the younger sister of artist Käthe Kollwitz.
 Matray's older sisters were actress Johanna Hofer and dancer Katta Sterna.
 Hofer's father was Jewish and her mother was Lutheran.